 Ultra-pure, fully porous spherical silica gel with a purity of >99.999%.
 It uses a unique silica gel matrix treatment technology to make the pore size more uniform.
-Unique stationary phase bonding and double tailing technology make the peak shape symmetry better; lower UV and MS Loss; has a high surface coverage and increases the chemical stability of the bonded phase.
+Unique stationary phase bonding and double tailing technology make the peak shape symmetry better; lower UV and MS Loss; have a high surface coverage and increase the chemical stability of the bonded phase.

 - Excellent separation selectivity for aromatic compounds and polar compounds;

 - Can replace most of the phenylpropyl bonded silica column for HPLC on the market.